dfelleman811/pre-training-bofa/project-planning.md

 # Your Task
-Create a project plan similar to the CatApp example above.
+Create a project plan similar to the CatApp example in the [full stack web architecture notes](./full-stack-web-app-architecture.md).

 You'll need to decide:
 1. Five things that your website will do (functionalities)
 2. Which entities your website will need to store